KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 #### Local Newspaper

-The church could submit articles and general information to the local newspaper.
+The church could submit articles and general information to the local newspaper, The Ninnescah Valley News.
 Although individual church members were occasionally submitting articles, this was being done ad hoc, without a coordinated strategy.

 Photo at Pretty Prairie Sunset Home afternoon tea hosted by United Methodist Women
 ![](new-marketing-strategy/afternoon-tea.jpg)